 Through our coursework, undergraduate students can enroll in our Energy Technology & Management minor, or simply take energy classes that complement their academic program or professional goals.
 We have an active Energy Club, and a 9-month graduate certificate program: the Ralph Lowe Energy Management Program.

-All of our workshops and classes are taught by experienced faculty and industry professionals.
+All of our classes are taught by experienced faculty and industry professionals.
 We work to coordinate industry-sponsored internships, which allow students to gain hands-on experience that can enhance their skills and improve their prospects upon graduation.
 We also offer scholarships for qualified energy minors.